Egor Altman

-Egor (Georgy) Ilyich Altman (Георгий Ильич Альтман, גיורא אלטמן, translit. ukrainian; born 22 April 1975) is a Russian-Israeli entrepreneur, media executive, and gallerist.
+Egor (Georgy) Ilyich Altman (Георгий Ильич Альтман, גיורא אלטמן, translit. ukrainian; born 22 April 1975) is a Russian-Israeli entrepreneur, media executive, art collector, and gallerist.

 He was born and raised in Moscow.
 His father, originally a research scholar, later went into business.
-His mother worked as a theatrical designer; his stepfather, Igor Vulokh, was an artist →.
+His mother worked as a theatrical designer; his stepfather, Igor Vulokh, was an artist.

-Altman held a number of executive positions in the media industry and was the owner and co-owner of several companies in this field →.
-In 2015, he founded the art gallery Altmans Gallery and gradually focused his professional efforts on its development →.
+Altman held a number of executive positions in the media industry and was the owner and co-owner of several companies in this field.
+In 2015, he founded the art gallery Altmans Gallery and gradually focused his professional efforts on its development.

-Alongside his business career, he has been involved in public service and philanthropy →.
-He has received several awards for his professional and civic contributions →.
-Egor Altman was married twice and has three children.
-He is a collector with an interest in contemporary art and phaleristics →.
+Alongside his business career, he has been involved in public service and philanthropy.
+He has received several awards for his professional and civic contributions.

 Biography

 Altman was born in Moscow.
 His mother, Natalia Olegovna Tukolkina-Okhota, formerly worked as a theatrical designer, and his father, Ilya Alexandrovich Altman, originally a research scholar, later became a businessman after the collapse of the Soviet Union.
 His paternal grandfather, Alexander Altman, was a scholar and an expert in satellite communication systems.

 Shortly after Altman's birth, his parents divorced.
 At the age of one and a half, he moved in with his great-grandmother, with whom he lived until the age of six, returning to his mother shortly before starting school.

 Soon after that, Altman's mother remarried.
 His stepfather was the abstract painter Igor Vulokh (1938–2012), who had a strong influence on Altman.
 From that marriage, Altman gained a sister, the film scholar Lidia Vulokh.

 Attending school less and less frequently, Altman began engaging in commercial activity from an early age.
 He later earned a degree in education with a specialization in history, and also graduated from the International Institute of Advertising and the Stockholm School of Economics with a specialization in strategic business management and marketing.